 Limit active trading pairs per exchange with AutoConfig's maxPairs

-jobs to dynamically discover and add new trading opportunities, it's often crucial to control the total number of pairs actively trading on an exchange.
+When using Gunbot's AutoConfig addPairs jobs to discover and add trading opportunities, it is often crucial to control the total number of pairs actively trading on an exchange.
 This helps manage risk, available capital, and system resources.
-AutoConfig addresses this with the maxPairs
+AutoConfig addresses this with the maxPairs parameter, which sets an upper limit on the number of enabled pairs for a given exchange.

 Dynamically adjust exchange polling delay with AutoConfig jobs